-One of the most heinous crimes you could ever be charged with is torture.
-The act of torture in the state of California is to intentionally injure another person for the sole purpose of inflicting great pain.
-A conviction for such a violent crime is a felony and carries a maximum of life in prison.
-That means you could be spending the rest of your days behind bars if convicted.
+One of the most heinous crimes a person could ever be charged with is torture.
+The act of torture in the state of California refers to the intentional injury of another person for the sole purpose of inflicting great pain.
+Torture is considered a felony, and the punishment for torture carries a maximum of life in prison.
+Anyone being accused or charged with torture, even offhandedly, must speak with an experienced attorney immediately.

 Torture Defense Attorney in San Diego, California